nss-nightclass-projects/exercise-vault/PROMISES_acme_explosives.md

 ```

-### User interface
+### Display

-Create a simple user interface for your product catalog where a user can select a category from a dropdown.
-When a category is selected, you must use Promises to read, first, from the `categories.json` to load that array of objects, then load `types.json`, then `products.json`.
+use Promises to read, first, from the `categories.json` to load that array of objects, then load `types.json`, then `products.json`.
+Once you have all the data display each product as a bootstrap card - 4 to a row.
+Each card should say the name, description, product name, type name, and category name for that product.

-Once all data is loaded, you need to display the products in a Bootstrap grid.
-Each product must display the string name of its product type, and product category.
-Not the integer id value.
+### Bonus
+On page load a user should see a dropdown menu that gets populated with category names after the promise for categories.json loads.

+When a user selects a category they should only see the products that belong to that category.